 From time to time, a criminal case arises for which current laws do not seem to "fit" the elements of the case.
 When that happens, it can be difficult for prosecutors to find a charge that can be supported by the evidence and that will carry an appropriate punishment.
-Just such a situation has presented once again.
+Just such a situation has presented itself once again.

-Earlier this year, Huron County law enforcement officials uncovered a bizarre set of events in which a husband, allegedly for his own sexual gratification, on nearly two dozen occasions manipulated the medications of his blind and diabetic wife, deprived her of food, dressed her in provocative clothing, and then tied a plastic bag over her head.
-After she passed out, he revived her.
-These incidents were filmed by the husband.
+Earlier this year, Huron County law enforcement officials uncovered a bizarre set of events in which a husband had repeatedly tortured his wife, allegedly for his own sexual gratification.
+On nearly two dozen occasions, the husband deprived his blind and diabetic wife of food and manipulated her medications, causing her to lose consciousness.
+He then dressed her in provocative clothing and tied a plastic bag over her head.
+After asphyxiating her to a point near death, the husband, who had had some paramedic training, revived her.
 Reportedly, the wife had no knowledge that these incidents occurred.
+The attacks against her came to light only when the husband was stopped for a traffic violation and an officer found videotapes of the incidents.

-Since the husband revived her each time, he could not be charged with intent to murder.
+Where Michigan law does specifically make it a crime to torture an animal, there is no statute prohibiting the torture of a human.
+Since the husband had revived her each time, he could not be charged with intent to murder.
 After several days of searching for applicable statutes to charge him under, the prosecutor was able to fit the facts to multiple violations of the vulnerable adult abuse statute (a felony with a 15-year maximum term of imprisonment) and to the secret confinement aspect of the kidnapping statute (a felony punishable by life or any term of years).
 Legislation has been offered to create a separate crime category for torture.